Teaching Executive Skills

 5. EF for Everyone: Six-and-a-Half Questions That Transform Thinking and Learning

-Let’s rethink our approach to executive function.
-Rather than focusing on select groups of students, let’s switch to an inclusive perspective: “schools and classrooms challenge the executive functioning of ALL our students.”
-This broader viewpoint allows teachers, school leaders, and support staff to strategize both wisely and effectively about managing all students’ EF.
-This lively and practical workshop focuses on two core EFs—working memory and attention—through six (and a half) questions designed to sharpen our thinking and enhance student learning.
-Join us to transform how you think about attention and working memory—and discover why supporting executive function for all students is both simpler and more powerful than you imagined.
+It’s time to rethink our approach to executive function.
+We should shift our focus from just a select group of students to a more inclusive perspective that recognizes that schools and classrooms need to challenge the executive functioning of ALL students.
+Such a broader viewpoint enables teachers, school leaders, and support staff to strategize more wisely and effectively about managing all students’ EF.
+This lively, practical workshop will focus on the two core EFs—working memory and attention—using six (and a half) essential questions designed to sharpen thinking and dramatically enhance student learning.
+Join us to transform how you think about attention and working memory and discover why supporting executive function for every student is simpler and more powerful than you ever imagined.

 Andrew C. Watson, MEd, Classroom Teacher; Founder/President of Translate the Brain, a professional development consultancy; Author, The Goldilocks Map: A Classroom Teacher’s Quest to Evaluate ‘Brain-Based’ Teaching Advice (2021), Learning Grows: The Science of Motivation for the Classroom Teacher (2019), and Learning Begins: A Teacher's Guide to the Learning Brain (2017); Blogger, Learning & the Brain Blog